 During training, Batch Normalization works its magic by standardizing the inputs to a layer using the mean and variance calculated from the current mini-batch.
-This approach helps stabilize training dynamics, as discussed previously.
-However, a question naturally arises: what happens when we want to use the trained model to make predictions on new data (inference or testing)?
+This approach helps stabilize training dynamics.
+However, a question naturally arises: what happens when a trained model is used to make predictions on new data (inference or testing)?

 At inference time, several issues make using mini-batch statistics impractical or undesirable: